CIT28/files/w10/ps2p3.md

-## CS50 Problem Set 2 - Finish Happy to Connect and start Union Square Donuts
+# CS50 Problem Set 2 Part 3 - Finish Happy to Connect and start Union Square Donuts
-# Part 3

-# Happy to Connect
+## Happy to Connect
 - In the ps2/connect folder, update your schema with any feedback you got from me regarding your submitted schema.
-- In the ps2/atl folder, update your schema with any feedback you got from me regarding your submitted schema.
     - **COMMIT MESSAGE - "updates done"**

 ## Setup for Union Square Donuts
-- Create a new folder inide of the ps2 at the same level as atl, then create another folder named donuts and then inside that folder create a file named schema.sql and README.md, then commit with message:
+- Create a new folder inside of the ps2 at the same level as atl, then create another folder named donuts and then inside that folder create a file named schema.sql and README.md, then commit with message:
     - **COMMIT MESSAGE - "donuts ready"**

 ## Problem to Solve